 Amassing in excess of 20 million tourists each year, Venice is not only one of the world’s most widely visited cities, it’s also one of the most beautiful.
-Whether you’re taking a romantic boat trip along the stunning waterways, staying in one of many luxurious hotels, or taking in views of the truly awe-inspiring infrastructure such as in St Mark’s Square, you’re guaranteed to have your breath taken away as you explore the city proudly known as La Serenissima, or ‘the most serene’.
+Whether you’re taking a romantic boat trip along the stunning waterways, staying in one of many luxurious hotels, or taking in views of the truly awe-inspiring infrastructure and tourist attractions such as in St Mark’s Square, you’re guaranteed to have your breath taken away as you explore the city proudly known as La Serenissima, or ‘the most serene’.

 However, recent years have seen over-tourism becoming a huge issue in Venice, as the number of tourists visiting the city has long outweighed the number of permanent residents.
-Because of this, there is now a clear need for sustainability to take centre stage in Venice.
+Because of this, there is now a clear need for sustainability to take center stage in Venice.
 Otherwise, the increasingly negative impact on one of Italy’s UNESCO World Heritage Sites will become ever more apparent as the years go by.

 The challenges of over-tourism in Venice

 With its historic buildings and picturesque canals, it’s no wonder that Venice is one of the most cherished cities in the world.
 Built on more than 100 small islands, it’s a city that undoubtedly deserves a place on your bucket list.
-However, a large influx in short-term visitors has gradually taken its toll on this once thriving location, with fewer and fewer permanent residents now calling the city home.
+However, a large influx in short-term visitors has gradually taken its toll on this once-thriving location, with fewer and fewer permanent residents now calling the city home.
 To put things into perspective, the number of permanent residents now stands at just 50,000 people – in stark contrast to the city’s population of over 120,000 less than 30 years previous.

-High water surrounding Venice has already posed a threat for a number of years, with flooding in the city an all-too regular occurrence.
+High water surrounding Venice has already posed a threat for a number of years, with flooding in the city an all-too-regular occurrence.
 The issue of over-tourism has only made matters worse, with overcrowded canals and walkways along with excessive queues to visitor attractions placing great strain on the city’s resources.

 Falling costs of aviation and an increase in the popularity of cruises are likely to be the reasons why this famous lagoon city has fallen victim to over-tourism in the last few decades.
 Considering these cruise ships often bring in more than 4,000 tourists, this places emphasis on just how many people can be in the city at any one time, which inevitably stretches Venice to its limits.